Microsoft releases new version of Office

 The Department of Information Security has recommended that units and organizations review the system for 13 serious security vulnerabilities in Microsoft software.

-Microsoft sounds the alarm about AI
+Microsoft warns about AI

 Văn Thắng (Theo The Register) |